nyoungstudios/py-lambda-gh-actions/README.md

-# Python AWS Lambda Serverless CircleCI Template
+# Python AWS Lambda Serverless GitHub Actions Template

-This is a simple template to setup a Python cron job as an AWS CloudFormation stack with a Lambda function and automatically deploy it using the Serverless framework on CircleCI.
+This is a simple template to setup a Python cron job as an AWS CloudFormation stack with a Lambda function and automatically deploy it using the Serverless framework with GitHub Actions.
+If you prefer to use CircleCI, check out this [template](https://github.com/nyoungstudios/py-lambda-circleci) instead.

 ## Features